Table of Contents

 Also, check that your dog’s body condition is normal.
 A dog with a nutritional deficiency may have an increased appetite for anything, including poop.
 Additionally, their feces may contain partially digested nutrients, making their poop palatable.
 Our 2nd dog had a big poop eating habit.
 She was healthy and happy, but we kept her on a diet to keep her slim.
 This was because she had arthritis in her elbows which started when she was a puppy so keeping a healthy weight was important for her joints.
 As such, she was always hungry and found the fecal matter of her brother delicious.

-Your dog should be visually assessed by a veterinarian.
-Stool, urine, and blood samples must be taken to rule out any medical origins of coprophagia.
+Your dog should be visually assessed by your veterinarian.
+Stool, urine, and blood samples may be taken to rule out any medical origins of coprophagia.
 If your dog eats the feces of another dog, they should both be examined.
+If your doctor finds any health problems that could be causing coprophagia, you should follow your veterinarian’s directions.

 Only if no medical problems or undernourishment is found should you proceed with the other methods described here.